noremacskich/Nanocon/readme.txt

   History/History.log
     This is where you can keep a local copy of what you have done overall.
-This shouldn't be commited to the repository
+This shouldn't be committed to the repository